cse-sim/cse/doc/src/records/airhandler.md

 Prior text: At most, one of the next two items may be given: in combination with sfanVfDs and sfanPress, either is sufficient to compute the other.
 SfanCurvePy is then used to compute the mechanical power at the fan shaft at partial loads; sfanMotEff allows determining the electrical input from the shaft power.

-New possible text (after addition of sfanElecPwr): Only one of sfanElecPwr, sfanEff, and sfanShaftBhp may be given: together with sfanVfDs and xfanPress, any one is sufficient for CSE to detemine the others and to compute the fan heat contribution to the air stream. <!-- TODO: fix!
+New possible text (after addition of sfanElecPwr): Only one of sfanElecPwr, sfanEff, and sfanShaftBhp may be given: together with sfanVfDs and xfanPress, any one is sufficient for CSE to determine the others and to compute the fan heat contribution to the air stream. <!-- TODO: fix!
 7-29-2011 -->

 **sfanElecPwr=*float***